griffinfoster/griffinfoster.github.io/_posts/2017-03-24-Sensitivity_to_ETI_RADAR.md

 $$\Delta \theta_{\textrm{3 dB}} = 1.22 \frac{\lambda}{D} = 1.22 \frac{c}{\nu \cdot D}$$

 The beamwidth is defined here as the 3 dB crossing point, or a beamwidth such that the power drops off by a factor of two, this is also called the *half-power beamwidth*.
-The diameter $D=305$ m is used, though though the effective diameter is smaller because the spheriodal primary dish is only partially illuminated.
-And, $\lambda$ is the transmission wavelength.
+The diameter $$D=305$$ m is used, though though the effective diameter is smaller because the spheriodal primary dish is only partially illuminated.
+And, $$\lambda$$ is the transmission wavelength.
 The solid angle illuminated by the beam is

 $$\Omega_{\textrm{Beam}} = \pi \left(\frac{\Delta \theta_{\textrm{3 dB}}}{2}\right)^2$$